No. 1 UConn beats Villanova 84-39 in Big East semifinal

 Connecticut put the game away in the first half, holding Villanova to just five baskets on 33 shots over the first 20 minutes (15%) and outscoring the Wildcats 20-3 in the second quarter.

-The Wildcats had just 15 baskets in the game, shooting 18% from the floor.
+The Wildcats had just 15 baskets on 61 shots for the game, shooting 18% from the floor.

+“When you watch a team play late in the season and all the things that you’ve been trying to work on come to life, it makes the kids feel like all the work and all the effort they put into it are worth it,” Auriemma said.

 A layup by Aaliyah Edwards gave the Huskies their first 20-point lead at 31-10 and a putback by Nelson-Ododa made it 30-point game a few minutes later.
 A three-point play by Bueckers at the end of the first half sent the Huskies into the locker room up 45-13.